erifoz/digitalnirvana/README.md

 creating a proof of 'being human' - currently not possible on the internet (somehow solved by 'captcha' etc)

-creating a free protocol for implementation of digital identity
+creating a free protocol for implementation of digital identities

 provide a standard to generate multiple private pseudonymous identities